mattermost/mattermost-mobile/README.md

 ##Development

-To run this project you will need to setup a `secrets/` directory that will hold a config.json file.
-The Mattermost team manages this using git submodules.
-You can manage the `secrets/config.json` file manually but if you want to setup the submodules here is what you need:
+ENV variables are stored in `secrets/config.json`.
+To get started you need to copy the `secrets_example/` directory to `secrets/`.
+On a mac this command would be:
+- `cp -r secrets_example/ secrets/`

+If you are working with a team, you can manage this directory using submodules.
+To setup a submodules for the secrets directory here is what you need to do:

 - First you will need to create a repository that will hold your secrets.
-Once you have your repository holding your secrets create a `config.json` file in the root.
-Push this up to your git host.
+Once you have your repository holding your secrets, create a `config.json` file in the root.
+This should look similar to the one provided in `secrets_example/config.json` in this repo.
+Push your secrets repository up to your git host.
 Get the ssh url from your repository, navigate back to this repository and run the following.
+- `git rm -rf secrets & rm -rf .git/modules/secrets & rm -rf secrets`
+  - This will remove the secrets directory and will also remove any leftover git references if any.
+You can also use this command to completely wipe the submodule if you want to go back to manually managing the `config.json`.
-- run: `git submodule add -f git@<host>.com:<username>/<repo_name>.git`
+- `git submodule add -f git@<host>.com:<username>/<repo_name>.git`

-This will add the secrets directory and track changes through the git submodule system.
-When someone pushes changes to your secrets repository, you can update by running:
+  - This will pull the contents of the secrets repository into this repository and initiate git tracking for this submodule.
 - `git submodule foreach git pull origin master`
+  - When a change is added to the secrets repository that needs to be distributed to the team and CI/CD, you can run this command to pull down the recent changes to the secrets directory in this repo.